alan1ads/lp-utm/README-RENDER.md

 1. Go to your service in Render.com dashboard
 2. Update the `TESTING_MODE` environment variable to `false`
 3. This will make the bot check URLs daily at 10 AM ET instead of every 3 minutes

+### Important Notes About Deployment

+1. The bot will wait 2 minutes after deployment to ensure everything is fully initialized
+2. After initialization, the bot will immediately perform an initial check of all URLs
+3. Then it will wait until the next 10 AM Eastern Time to run again
+4. You can monitor the progress in the logs section of your Render dashboard

 ## Troubleshooting